 Is there a Spain Golden Visa for US citizens?

 Yes, the Spain Golden Visa is available for US citizens.
-This residency by investment program offers foreigners temporary residency in Spain in return for an investment.
+It offers foreigners temporary residency in Spain in return for an investment.
 After five years, it is possible to gain permanent residency and after ten years, Spain citizenship.